dmbarbour/wikilon/docs/AwelonLang.md

 Awelon's natural numbers are given the `#` prefix in favor of an aesthetic view for Church-encoded signed integers.
 The original natural numbers are escaped - every editable view should provide a simple, unambiguous escape to raw Awelon code.
 Most views build upon existing views rather than raw code.
 Building views incrementally upon views is portable and extensible.
 For example, if a programmer sees `[-4 #6 rational]` because their view doesn't support rational numbers, the intention is obvious, and the programmer could easily install support for rationals into their view.

+Besides the numeric tower, command lists are another critical feature:

+        {foo, bar, baz} == [[foo] {bar, baz} :]
+        {baz}           == [[baz] ~ :]

+Command lists are useful for just about everything.
+We can use them to embed structured data - e.g. `{{1,2,3},{4,5,6},{7,8,9}}` might represent a matrix.
+We can use them for construction of continuation-passing code and effects models.
+And so on.

-Ideally, editable views should be *evaluable*.
-That is, program evaluation should generate the same structures we use to input and view programs.
-If we add 3.141 and -0.007, we may wish to see 3.134 in the program output.
-That is, `[3134 -3 decimal]` should be a viable result from a computation.
-The design of evaluable editable views is sensitive to arity annotations, accelerators, and other features.
+Ideally, all editable views should also be *evaluable*.
+That is, program evaluation should generate the same structures we use to view and edit programs.
+When we add 3.141 and -0.007, we want to see 3.134 in the program output.
+That is, `[3134 -3 decimal]` - or whatever we use to represent decimal numbers - should be a viable result from a computation.
+Design of evaluable editable views is sensitive to arity annotations, accelerators, and other features.

 With evaluable views in mind, we might represent comments as: